Tips for Choosing a Skilled Nursing Facility after Surgery or Illness

 How can I compare the quality of care at different skilled nursing facilities?

 Every skilled nursing facility is rated annually by the Centers for Medicare and Medicaid Services.
 The Five-Star Quality Rating System allows consumers, their families, and caregivers to research and compare facilities.
 The public ratings are based on health inspections, staffing, and quality measures, which skilled nursing facilities are mandated to report.
-Our post-acute rehabilitation services at Hebrew Rehabilitation Center and Orchard Cove consistently receive five-star ratings by the Centers for Medicare & Medicaid Services.
+Our post-acute rehabilitation services at Hebrew Rehabilitation Center consistently receive five-star ratings by the Centers for Medicare & Medicaid Services.

 What infection control policies are in place?